 Typically your home or business premises are one of the biggest investments that one will make in their lifetime.
 Unfortunately, I regularly encounter policyholders who don’t have the correct insurance policy in place, or the correct level of insurance coverage for a property that they own.

 In many instances or most cases, little or no consideration is given to the intricacies of the policy, the correct setting of sums insured/value at risk, and in the event of a claim this can leave policyholders thousands, tens or hundreds of thousands out of pocket.

-How can you protect your position to avoid being out of pocket in the even of a claim?
+How to avoid being out of pocket in the event of a claim?

 At the time of taking out or renewing an insurance policy, it’s typically left up to policyholders to set and declare the sums insured for buildings and contents.
 Your insurance companies insurance underwriter will price the risk and set the policy premium based on the information, you the policyholder has provided to them.
 (The onus is on the policyholder or homeowner to supply this information to the insurance company).

 When you have a claim in your home, your insurance company will send out a loss adjuster to investigate the claim, take photos, measurements etc, relating to the claim itself and also check to confirm that all the conditions, endorsements and warranties have been complied with.